renode/renode-docs/source/tutorials/fomu-example.rst

     (monitor) start @scripts/complex/fomu/renode_etherbone_fomu.resc

-Now you can control the HW LED form Zephyr's shell using special commands:
+Now you can control the HW LED from Zephyr's shell using special commands:

 .. code-block:: bash